 In much of Europe civil society and its normal institutions had ceased to function.
 There were no schools, public transportation, libraries, stores (not that there was anything to buy or sell), banks, (most paper currency was worthless).
 There was no law and order, just armed gangs trying to protect themselves or take what belonged to someone else.
 Conventional morality went out the window as women of all ages and backgrounds

 A mass deportation of 12 million Germans back to Germany, from those lands over-run by the Soviets occurred.
-The history of these people often reached back generations in their present location and now they were forced into a decimated country where they knew no one and nothing.
+The history of these people often reached back generations in their existing location and now they were forced into a decimated country where they knew no one and nothing.
 And it wasn’t simply a matter of loading up a knapsack and crossing the German border.
 They usually had to run a miles-long gauntlet of Czech or Polish soldiers who saw them as complicit in Nazi atrocities and deserving of whatever humiliations came their way.

 The League of Nations had been formed in January, 1920, as one of the results of the Paris Peace Conference that ended World War I. Although it had as its main objective the promotion of world peace, it did not have the resources or mandate to fulfill its mission and ultimately failed as it was unable to prevent the Axis aggression leading up to World War II.

 The United Nations had its first general meeting co-incident with the League of Nations’ last.

 U.S.A. and Canada were two of the few nations to emerge from the war more or less intact.
 Having endured the Depression and then a World War, during which times a new car was either unavailable or too expensive, Americans and Canadians looked forward to an improved standard of living.
 Jobs were not plentiful for returning vets however, and so in many cases major purchases had to be deferred.
 Meanwhile, record numbers of marriages occurred, followed in short order by babies arriving, and the “baby boom” was on!